Ellendale, Delaware: Town government

 The Ellendale Town Hall located at the corner of Willow Street & McCaulley Avenue.
 The town police station is located on the 2nd floor.

-Ellendale's government is a five-person town council with each member elected to a two-year term and no term limits.
-The town council meets the first Tuesday in each month.
-In 2022 the Ellendale Town Council is led by President Aaron Moore, Vice President Tamara M. Skis, Treasurer Lisa Workman, Secretary Kim Koukaras, and Tax Collector Kimberly Hughes.
+Ellendale's government is a five-person town council with each member elected or appointed if there are not enough candidates, to a two-year term and no term limits.
+The town council meets the first Wednesday in each month.

 Town planning and zoning is done by the five person Planning Commission with appeals of decisions and requests for exemptions going before the three person Board of Adjustment.
 There is also a Code Enforcement Officer for the town.

 Public safety

 The Ellendale Police Department is a small police force led by Chief Bruce Von Goerres that is responsible for policing in the town limits.

 The Ellendale Fire Co. is a forty plus member volunteer fire, rescue, and EMS agency led by Fire Chief Andy Hamilton.
 The fire company is the primary provider of these services to the town of Ellendale and the surrounding areas with a local district of approximately 60 sqmi.